The Pagan Christ: Reception and criticism

-In a 2004 article entitled "The Leading Religion Writer in Canada ...
-Does He Know What He's Talking About?", Vancouver-based pastor W. Ward Gasque strongly critiques The Pagan Christ, claiming the "evidence for Jesus as a historical personage is incontrovertible."
-He reports that only one of the ten Egyptologists who responded to his emails (nine of whom were not identified) were familiar with Kuhn, Higgins and Massey, and that they unanimously dismissed an Egyptian etymology for Jesus.
+Vancouver-based pastor W. Ward Gasque strongly critiqued The Pagan Christ in a 2004 article, claiming the "evidence for Jesus as a historical personage is incontrovertible."
+He reports that only one of the ten Egyptologists who responded to his emails (nine of whom were not identified) were familiar with Kuhn, Higgins, and Massey, and that they unanimously dismissed an Egyptian etymology for Jesus.

 Ron Leprohon, Professor of Egyptology at the University of Toronto, has demonstrated that Harpur and his mentor, Alvin Boyd Kuhn, were wrong on at least one point.
 Harpur and Kuhn's claim that the Egyptian deity Horus and Jesus are the same deity is based on faulty syntax.
 'In any event, the name 'Iusa' simply does not exist in Egyptian.'

 James A. Beverley, author and professor at Tyndale Seminary in Toronto, wrote a brief article in 2004 called "The Pagan Tom Harpur" for the Evangelical Fellowship of Canada, using a more light-hearted tone than the title suggested.

 Stanley E. Porter and Stephen J. Bedard offer a refutation of Harpur's ideas from an evangelical standpoint in Unmasking the Pagan Christ: An Evangelical Response to the Cosmic Christ Idea.
 The 2006 book from Clements Publishing challenges the key ideas lying at the foundation of Harpur's thesis.
 Porter, president and dean of McMaster Divinity College in Hamilton, and Stephen J. Bedard, a Baptist minister and graduate of McMaster Divinity, state, 'If the proponents of the Pagan Christ theory had any evidence even close to the quality of The Epic of Gilgamesh material, there would be some reason to consider their claims.
 Unfortunately for their arguments, their evidence lacks substance and the claims are, therefore, shockingly weak.'
 Porter and Bedard conclude that there is sufficient evidence for the historicity of Jesus and assert that Harpur is motivated to promote "universalistic spirituality".
 Porter appeared in the CBC documentary, and David Brady Productions approached the authors about creating a counter documentary for Canada's VisionTV in 2008.